Sinbad Jr. and His Magic Belt: Production

-It was renamed Sinbad Jr., the Sailor out of deference to the 1962 Toei Studios feature-length cartoon, Adventures of Sinbad.
-The rights to the series were later acquired by MGM's subsidiary Orion Pictures (whose own holdings include the AIP library).
+It was renamed Sinbad Jr., the Sailor, out of deference to the 1962 Toei Studios feature-length cartoon Adventures of Sinbad.
+MGM's subsidiary Orion Pictures (whose holdings include the AIP library) later acquired the rights to the series.

 Theme music

 The cartoon's theme song, composed by Ted Nichols, is a variation on the children's song "Sailing, Sailing (Over the Bounding Main)" that was written in 1880 by Godfrey Marks, a pseudonym of British organist and composer James Frederick Swift (1847–1931).
 A later version of the theme song has a jazzier beat.

 Episodes

 Each daily package consisted of three five-minute cartoons.